 Prosecutor – An individual licensed to represent others in front of the Patent Office.

-Role – Individuals have four Roles at TIP, namely, Admin, Manager, Inventor, and Prosecutor.
-Each has a different perspective into the Account with different access.
+Role – Individuals have four Roles at TIP Tool™, namely, Admin, Manager, Inventor, and Prosecutor.
+Each has a different perspective on the Account with different access.
 The Account holder is the Admin Role by default even though they may have other Roles too.
-Roles are not mutually exclusive so that access/functionality increases with the different roles of an individual.
+Roles are not mutually exclusive, so access/functionality increases with the different roles of an individual.

 Slate™ – Patent viewer tool that reformats a specification to make it more readable on a computer screen.
 Sections are moved around into a more logical format along with other enhancements.